washrafayoub/easy-web-app/README.md

   * jade is descriptive, but low level (HTML structure)
   * jade is perfect for web pages, not for web applications
 * angular
-  * angular can do everything, but JS programming is required
+  * angular can do everything, but programming is required
 * react
   * build web apps with JavaScript in a component way -- but not descriptive